gp2Scale: A Class of Compactly Supported Non-Stationary Kernels and Distributed Computing for Exact Gaussian Processes on 10 Million Data Points: Introduction

 The fundamental problem of scaling Gaussian processes (GPs) stems from the widely held view that the covariance matrix is inherently dense.
 Sparsity is entirely derived from the chosen kernel function; even if many function values $\mathbf{f}$ are uncorrelated ($Cov(f_i,f_j)=0$), most kernel functions would be unable to assign a zero covariance, rendering the covariance matrix dense by construction.
-Existing kernels that are compactly supported, and therefore able to return zero, can do so only in a stationary and purely distance-related manner, which limits accuracy; this is often referred to as covariance tapering \citep{Furrer2006, Kaufman2008}.
+Existing kernels that are compactly supported, and therefore able to return zero, can do so only in a stationary, purely distance-related manner, which limits accuracy; this is often referred to as covariance tapering \citep{Furrer2006, Kaufman2008}.
 The missing scalability of Gaussian processes comes down to a model misspecification problem; providing kernels with non-stationary compact support allows the GP to discover naturally occurring sparsity in the dataset; sparse linear algebra then leads to more favorable scaling --- a methodology we call \emph{gp2Scale}.

 This basic principle has been applied before by \cite{noack2023exact} to demonstrate a proof-of-concept run on a 5-million-point climate dataset.
-However, that early work only focused on one particular kernel design, did not address comparisons to other scalable GP methodologies, and did not provide a comprehensive software framework.
+However, that early work focused on a single kernel design, did not compare with other scalable GP methodologies, and did not provide a comprehensive software framework.
 In this paper, we officially announce \emph{gp2Scale} as a methodology and software to scale exact GPs to millions of data points.
 We also extend the methodology by \cite{noack2023exact} by defining a new class of compactly supported non-stationary kernels and performing rigorous comparisons to several state-of-the-art approximation methods.
 To set expectations: we do not expect that our exact GP will be as fast as some of the approximate methods, and we will require more computing power --- after all, we are running an exact GP --- but we will show that large-scale exact GPs are feasible and lead to competitive or better accuracy while preserving the natural flexibility of a standard GP.

 \emph{gp2Scale}, in a nutshell, has three components: (1) A flexible non-stationary compactly supported kernel function that allows natural sparsity to be discovered --- not induced like in most approximate methods, (2) a distributed-computation framework that allows quick computation of the covariance matrix, and (3) a customized block-Metropolis-Hastings Markov-chain Monte Carlo (BMH-MCMC) that allows quick convergence, natural regularization, and user-friendliness.